RIT-EVT/BMS/docs/source/srs.rst

 of the requirements while also looking at the constraints of the system.
 The goal is to clarify the use cases of the DEV1 BMS and specifying what the DEV1 BMS will do in those use cases.
-Design considerations will not be discussed, however notable design contraints will be covered.
+Design considerations will not be discussed, however notable design constraints will be covered.

 Overall Description
 ===================